OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-25.md

 ## 2 Chronicles 25:28

-Then they brought him on horses and buried him with his fathers in the city of Judah.
+Afterwards, they brought him back on horses and laid him to rest with his ancestors in the city of Judah.